mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 She heard Pomri, and wanted to believe her, but she knew the power of the weapon that had been used on Heiko.
 How unlikely it would have been that anything recognizable would remain.
 But she couldn't say that to Pomri as much as she wanted to.

 "No. It's too dangerous.
-The Holragians may have returned."
+The Holragi may have returned."

 "Why would they do that?
 There's nothing left behind."